 At the Port of Tacoma, we are increasingly focused on maximizing the use of our existing facilities, working with existing customers to keep them competitive and successful, and continuing to make strategic infrastructure investments that help position the Port for long-term growth.
+The new Seaport Alliance with the Port of Seattle will help ensure we coordinate investment in our assets to grow the cargo flow through the Puget Sound.

 We also are placing increased emphasis on the importance of developing and strengthening relationships with labor partners, industry stakeholders, customers, and local, state and tribal governments, as we work together to achieve the future vision of the Port.
+This vision must include the road and rail infrastructure that ties the whole system togeather.